boucadair/CATS-framework/draft-ldbc-cats-framework.md

 : A node that is located at the end of a CATS-computed path and which connects to a CATS-serviced site.

 CATS Service Metric Agent (C-SMA):
  : An agent that is responsible for collecting service capabilities and status, and for reporting them to a CATS Path Selector (C-PS).
-Such agents may be hosted by CATS-Routers.

 CATS Network Metric Agent (C-NMA):
   : An agent that is responsible for collecting network capabilities and status, and for reporting them to a C-PS.
 Such agents may be hosted by CATS-Routers.